couchbase/query/tutorial/content/slide-33.md

 <pre id="example">
     SELECT *
 	FROM product
-	unnest product.categories as cat
+	UNNEST product.categories AS cat
-		WHERE lower(cat) in ["golf"] LIMIT 10 OFFSET 10
+		WHERE LOWER(cat) in ["golf"] LIMIT 10 OFFSET 10
 </pre>